firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ### The Strategic Approach

-Here's a three-part strategy to keep your AI coding assistant effective over long sessions:
+Here's a four-part strategy to keep your AI coding assistant effective over long sessions:

 #### 1. Create a README for AI Assistants
 For your code repository, create one or more Markdown files called [`AGENTS.md`](https://agents.md/).
 Include: